Opinion | How will the media cover Trump in 2024? Insiders are sounding the alarm.

 If so, says Rosen, news organizations cannot possibly return to the “old model," in which Trump rallies were covered unfiltered and relentless lying and deliberate propaganda were routinely treated as one side of conventional political arguments, laundering those tactics and rewarding them.

 To be clear, many in the press take this challenge extremely seriously, as Dan Froomkin’s overview of ongoing coverage changes in response to it usefully demonstrates.
-But still, coming from those two top journalists, recognition of the problem and a frank admittance that the solution remains broadly elusive constitute a loud, clanging alarm from within.
+But still, coming from those two top journalists, recognition of the problem and a frank acknowledgment that the solution remains broadly elusive constitute a loud, clanging alarm from within.

 Trump may not run.
 But either way, the problem remains, because Republicans are widely adopting his style of politics.
 Meanwhile, as an extraordinary new Post report documents, Trump loyalists and Republicans echoing Trump’s 2020 lies are insinuating themselves into positions of control over election machinery everywhere.